CHEM 1510 - Chemistry IA (Veterinary Bioscience)

-Course Code CHEM 1510 Course Chemistry IA (Veterinary Bioscience) Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites SACE Stage 2 Chemistry with Subject Achievement grade of at least C+ (under review) or equivalent - in exceptional circumstances, consult Head of Chemistry Incompatible CHEM 1511, CHEM 1100 & CHEM 1101 Restrictions Available to B Sc (Veterinary Bioscience) students only Course Description Atoms to Molecules - structure of the atom and molecular bonding.
+Course Code CHEM 1510 Course Chemistry IA (Veterinary Bioscience) Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange N Prerequisites SACE Stage 2 Chemistry with Subject Achievement grade of at least C+ (under review) or equivalent - in exceptional circumstances, consult Head of Chemistry Incompatible CHEM 1511, CHEM 1100 & CHEM 1101 Restrictions Available to BSc (Veterinary Bioscience) students only Course Description Structure Determination - the importance of molecular shape and how chemists determine the structure of compounds using spectroscopic techniques including ultraviolet, infrared and nuclear magnetic resonance spectroscopy.
+Acids and Bases - aspects of acid/base equilibria.
+Atoms to Molecules - structure of the atom and molecular bonding.
 Periodicity and the Main Group - chemistry of the main group metals and non-metals.
-Energy and Equilibrium - the relevance of intermolecular forces, chemical equilibrium, energy considerations and chemical reactivity applied to aspects of chemistry and biochemistry.
 Transition Metal Chemistry - an introduction to bonding in transition (d-block) elements, coordination complexes, bioinorganic systems.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA successful student should be able to:

 1. develop critical thinking and enhance their problem solving ability;

 2. discuss the principles of scientific methodology and collaborative work;

 3. determine the structure of an unknown molecule given appropriate spectroscopic data;